erSubhashThapa/100daysofcode/r1-log.md

   So I know I keep starting apps and not finishing them.
 But, I feel like instead of setting up dotenv, I really should stick to what I need to learn: async/await, promises.

   I also am super curious about playing with this other app idea I've had for awhile that also has to do with the USDA NDB API.
 It would take a recipe and users daily macros, and fit the recipe to their macros.
 It seems hard to me.
-So I just want to play around wiht API in the console and see if I can get a clearer idea of what I need.
+So I just want to play around with the NDB API in the console and see if I can get a clearer idea of what I need.

-  ## NDB
+  ## Playing More with NDB API

   ## Lists